alphons/bootsector-linux-loader/README.md

 At this moment, only 1 initrd can be used. (not rootfs64.gz and modules64.gz)

+!! initramfs will NOT work, only a real initrd will do the job !!

 ### Prereq NASM

 Get a version of [NASM](https://www.nasm.us/) at the official site, or maybe it is installed on your unix system already.